 The diocesan library and archives is the official repository for the permanent records of the diocese.

-You may write, e-mail or fax the archivist with requests for information.
+You may write or e-mail the archives with requests for information.
 In the case of sacramental records, please keep in mind:

 - The diocesan archives does not maintain the records for most parishes, nor is there a central index or list of the sacraments performed.